 Also, permission for the student to attend or participate in future school activities, sporting events, or special programs such as dances, baccalaureate, graduation, etc., will be at the discretion of the administration.

-Students involved in distributing and/or selling drugs or counterfeit controlled substances will be liable for immediate expulsion and local law enforcement authorities will be contacted.
+If any student(s) is involved in distributing and or selling any drugs, controlled substances, or counterfeit controlled substances, it will be grounds for expulsion from Cardinal Mooney High School.
+Local authorities may also be contacted.